jbush68/RustRiskMapGenerator/README.md

 This was made specifically for u/Mautamu's RustRisk, takes the SVG you made and makes the sql queries for you instead of doing a bunch of excel sheet work :)

 How to do it?
 Simple
--Clone this and open up the folder
+-Clone this and open up the folder \n
--Copy the map you made into the folder
+-Copy the map you made into the folder \n
--Rename the map to map.svg
+-Rename the map to map.svg \n
 -in the console either do "node ." or "node index.js" to start up the generator -It's gonna ask you the neighbors of each territory, type them in (case insensitive, no spaces between names) -Each time you finish a territory's neighbors it will validate and then display the names of the neighbors and ask you to confirm